 How tough is it at the top for Directors?

-Colin Lloyd, Regional Director for Personal Career Management in Leeds, looks at why outplacement support, included as part of a settlement agreement, is important to the individual and the company.
+Colin Lloyd, Career Coach for Personal Career Management in Leeds, looks at why outplacement support for directors, included as part of a settlement agreement, is important to the individual and the company.

 The job market is changing, what worked in a job search five years ago is probably not that relevant today so working with a specialist who knows the current trends and employment markets means the individual has a higher chance of being back in employment sooner.